NurcholishAdam/Green_Agent/SYMBOLIC_OVERSIGHT_README.md

 ✅ Optional activation (works with/without symbolic_policy.yaml)
 ✅ Backward compatible with existing policy files
 ✅ Modular design (can be disabled)
+✅ Advanced enhancements are optional and gracefully skipped if modules missing

+---

 ## Troubleshooting